free prenuptial agreement template

 Alaska reviews prenups TWICE — at execution AND at divorce.
 Even a perfectly executed prenup can be partially or fully unwound under the Brooks fourth factor if changed circumstances make enforcement "unfair and unreasonable."
 Kilkenny v.
 Kilkenny (2025) confirmed courts can strike individual clauses (alimony, fee, and equal-division waivers) while enforcing the rest.
 This raises litigation risk.

-A prenup is enforceable only if: (1) objectively fair at execution; (2) preceded by full financial disclosure; (3) voluntarily signed; AND (4) circumstances have not changed since execution to make enforcement unfair and unreasonable.
-The fourth factor is the trap — it gives courts a permanent second-look option that no statute eliminates.
+A prenup is enforceable only if: (1) signed without fraud, duress, or nondisclosure; (2) not unconscionable when signed; AND (3) circumstances have not changed since execution to make enforcement unfair and unreasonable.
+The third factor is the trap — it gives courts a permanent second-look option that no statute eliminates.

 Spousal Support Vulnerability